Orkessler/Unmute-alert/README.md

 # mouth-open
-Detecting when a human's mouth is open
+Identifies when you're talking on a "mute" mode during an online meeting

 ## Referenced Code